softloud/curiouscov/curiouscov.md

 ========================================================
 ## Here to learn from you.
 - Coding in isolation; social experiment.
-- Questions, discussion, and comments are encouraged.
+- Questions, discussion, and comments are invited.
+- A **rowdy atmosphere** is encouraged.

 Thoughts from messing around
 ========================================================

 - Not theoretical.
-- **Undirected**.
+- Reflections results of **undirected exploration**.
 - Theory, *next*.

 Thoughts from messing around